 Courtney Clark Bilodeau, MD, FACP

-Dr. Courtney Clark Bilodeau is a physician in obstetric medicine, with clinical and research interests that include breastfeeding, evidence-based complementary medicine, and peripartum management of chronic medical conditions from preconception through postpartum.
-She sees patients at the Women’s Medicine Collaborative in the Diabetes in Pregnancy Program which includes a team of physicians, nurses, and dieticians.
+Dr. Courtney Clark Bilodeau is a physician in obstetric medicine at the Women's Medicine Collaborative, with clinical and research interests that include breastfeeding, evidence-based complementary medicine, and peripartum management of chronic medical conditions from preconception through postpartum.

 Find a Doctor